gamer2810/supreme-adventure/_posts/2025-07-23-july-seoul-trip.md

 Alternatively, you can pay with cash/ tmoney card when you get on the bus.

 The bus is very comfortable with dedicated luggage storage below the bus and stowage for your carry-on on the bus.
-The bus is not crowded and the seat is very comfortable with recliner chair and lots of leg space.
+The bus is not crowded.
+Reclining seats are very comfortable and have lots of leg space.

 ### **Getting Around the City**